Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

-We notice a stark and fundamental difference between the prolate fractions in TNG50 and its $N$-body counterpart.
-In TNG50, prolate fractions decrease with increasing stellar mass, such that prolate stellar and DM structures mostly exist at high redshifts ($z\geq1$) and low masses (${\logms}<9$.
+We now repeat the experiment with TNG50.
+In Figure~\ref{fig:pfrac}, we present the stellar mass and filament density-dependence of the prolate fraction of stars at 0.1{\rdm} (top row), DM at 0.1{\rdm} (middle row), and DM at 2{\rdm} (bottom row) at six different redshifts.
+We note a stark and fundamental difference between the prolate fractions in TNG50 and TNG50-Dark: in the former, prolate fractions decrease with increasing stellar mass.
+Prolate stellar and DM shapes are mostly seen at high redshifts ($z\geq1$) and low masses (${\logms}<9$).
 With the inclusion of baryons, galaxies and halos become less prolate with increased mass assembly -- exactly opposite to the effect of mass assembly due to gravity alone.
-We interpret this as evidence for the powerful role played by baryonic processes, including star formation-driven outflows and stellar winds, in shaping the morphologies of galaxies.
-Furthermore, in both TNG50 and TNG50-Dark, the prolate fraction has a much stronger dependence on mass than filament density, establishing the former as the dominant parameter governing the emergence of prolate structures.

-However, we recover a noticeable secondary dependence of the prolate fraction on the density of the nearest filament.
+We again observe a small secondary dependence of the prolate fraction on the density of the nearest filament.
 At fixed stellar mass, there is a small (up to $\approx$10\%) decrease in the prolate fraction of stars and DM halos with increasing filament line density, especially for ${\logms}\lesssim10$ galaxies at $z\geq1$.
 This implies that low-density filaments may help form some low-mass prolate galaxies at early times.
-This trend is stronger for stars and inner halos than for outer halos.
+This trend is stronger for inner halos and stars than for outer halos.